StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Capture Not Working (Black Screen)

-* Delete the capture source, restart Streamlabs OBS as administrator, and re-add source.
+* Delete the capture source, restart Streamlabs Desktop as administrator, and re-add source.
     - Right click the shortcut on your desktop and select `Run as Administrator`.
-* Have Streamlabs OBS installed in Program Files (default install location).
+* Have Streamlabs Desktop installed in Program Files (default install location).
     - Some games and Windows Store games, like Sea of Thieves, need this due to given additional permissions.
 * Use `Capture Specific Window` or `Capture foreground window with hotkey` to force the capture to the game.
 * Try toggling the Anti-cheat hook on or off.